Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Product Projections

-\paragraph{Value Interpretations.} Closely related, the value interpretation of product types presented in \Cref{fig:casestudy-semantic}, $\valtype[]{\TPair{T_1}{T_2}}{s}$, follows a design analogous to that of function types.
-With a root selection path (\slroot), product types are interpreted as pair values $\vpair{v_1}{v_2}$ where $v_1$ and $v_2$ belong to the semantic value interpretations of $T_1$ and $T_2$ respectively (with a root path).
-If the head of the selection path is $\pathselection{\slfst}$ or $\pathselection{\slsnd}$, the interpretation extracts the corresponding component interpretation from the product type.

-With the introduction of the well-formedness invariant $\likePairType{V}$, the interpretation of bounded quantification must additionally ensure that the actual value interpretation satisfies the invariant.
-Similarly, the semantic environment type requires that all recorded value interpretations respect the well-formedness conditions.
+\paragraph{Value Interpretations.} The value interpretation of product types in \Cref{domrange:fig:casestudy-semantic} follows the design for arrow types.
+At the root path, a product type is interpreted as the pair values whose components inhabit the interpretations of $T_1$ and $T_2$.
+When the head of the selection path is \pathselection{\slfst} or \pathselection{\slsnd}, the interpretation extracts the corresponding component interpretation.
+With the new invariant \likePairType{V}, the interpretation of bounded quantification and the semantic environment additionally require recorded value interpretations to satisfy it, exactly as with well-formed functionality.